 SWAT-GL classifies glaciers on the subbasin scale, meaning that a simplified assumption is used where all glaciated areas within a subbasin are considered as one glacier object.
-The implementation of the glacier routine in SWAT introduces five new parameters which control glacier melt (and refreezing) and accumulation.
-Besides, one new output file containing annual are introduced.
-The two input files refer to the parameterization on the HRU scale as well as the glacier initialization with respect to hypsometry, ice thickness and volume.
-The source code of SWAT-GL together with an example is freely accessible via GitLab https://gitlab.com/lshm1/swat-g.
+The implementation of the glacier routine in SWAT introduces five new parameters that control glacier melt (and refreezing) and accumulation.
+In addition, one new output file containing annual glacier mass balance information (for each glaciological year) and two new input files that require some preprocessing are introduced.
+The two input files refer to the parameterization on the HRU scale and the glacier initialization with respect to hypsometry, ice thickness and volume.
+The source code of SWAT-GL, together with an example, is freely accessible from GitLab (https://gitlab.com/lshm1/ swat-g, last access: 21 July 2025).